Revolutionized-IoT2/RIoT2.Core/README.md

 # RIoT2.Core
-Shared and core services for RIoT platform
+Shared and core services for RIoT platform.